-In a very large mixing bowl combine the water, yeast and salt.
-If adding herbs, now is a good time…use a teaspoon or so of your favorite herbs or double if using fresh.
-Add flour all at once and stir with a wooden spoon.
-Takes only a minute if that.
-You don’t need to knead, just mix…you’re not looking to make it come together into a dough ball.
-It will come together as it rises.
-You just want everything mixed well, no streaks of flour left…then your done.
+Mix: In a very large mixing bowl, combine the water, yeast, and salt.
+If adding herbs, now is a good time, use a teaspoon or so of your favorite herbs or double if using fresh.
+Add flour all at once and stir with a wooden spoon or mix with your fingers.
+Takes only a minute, if that.
+No need to knead, just mix.
+You just want everything combined with no streaks of flour left and you’re done.

-Dust your hands and flat surface with flour, or cornmeal, so it won’t stick.
-Take your dough, about the size of a grapefruit if only using a portion, and place it on the floured flat surface, gently pull the sides of the dough toward the bottom, rotating the dough until you get a roundish shape with a smooth surface.
-You could just as easily do this in the palm of your hands without using a flat surface but I like the bottom to have some cornmeal/flour on it, this is a good time to get that in.
+Shape: Lightly dust your hands and flat surface with flour or cornmeal, so it won’t stick.
+Take your dough and place it on the floured flat surface, gently pull the sides of the dough toward the bottom, rotating the dough until you get a roundish shape with a smooth surface.
 Also, don’t worry if the bottom is a little bunched, it will flatten out upon the second rising.

-Place your dough ball onto a flat surface lined with parchment paper (if not using parchment paper, place on flat surface dusted with cornmeal or flour), and let it rest for at least 40 minutes.
+Rest: Place your dough ball (boule) onto a flat surface lined with parchment paper (if not using parchment paper, place on a flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
 No need to cover it.
-If the dough has been refrigerated, it helps to let it rest a little more, until it’s no longer chilled.
+If the dough has been refrigerated, it helps to let it rest a little more until it’s no longer chilled.